Uninett/Argus/docs/reference/glossary.rst

       similar.
 A primary key is a non-negative integer number.
 It is unique by the context it refers to (for example, phone numbers' ``pk``\ s are unique for each user).

+   filter
+      Filters are used to:

+      - Limit which incidents are returned via the API.
+      - Check whether notifications should be sent when a new incident is registered or when an existing incident is changed via an event.

+   Filter.filter
+      A single filter is stored in the Filter model's ``filter``-attribute, as JSON.

+   FilterBlobSerializer
+      What filters look like and what they do is customizable.
+This serializer validates and represents the structure of a filter stored in ``Filter.filter``.

+   tristate
+      A value that can be one of ``True``, ``False``, or ``None``.
+Used in filters.
+A stateful incident can be open or closed, but an incident filter can look for incidents that are either open, closed or ignore the distinction.

+   stateful incident
+      A stateful incident can be open (still open to change) or closed (probably won't change).
+A stateful incident has both a ``start_time`` and an ``end_time`` and the time in between is a ``duration``.

+   stateless incident
+      A stateless incident can neither be open nor closed, nor can it have a duration.
+It is a moment in time, well suited for heart-beats and one-off messages.
+A stateless incident uses the ``start_time``-field to store when it happened.